 Thousands of euros

 At 31 December 2018 Fair value of committed guarantees received or own shares issued Fair value of guarantees received or own shares issued available for commitment Fair value of guarantees received or own shares issued not available for commitment

 Guarantees received

 Equity instruments - - -

 Debt securities 218,797 171,355 47,442

+Loans and advances - - -

-Guarantees received in the form of the temporary acquisition in transactions for the assignment of assets under repurchase agreements, in the same way as for debt securities.
+Guarantees received in the form of the temporary acquisition of assets or securities loaned are committed through their use in transactions for the assignment of assets under repurchase agreements, in the same way as for debt securities.

-■f.
+•f.
 Operational risk